gcskhor/supercrimp-store-frontend/README.md

    > Available products are listed below the banner.
    > ![SUPERCRIMP homepage with scrolling banner and products](./public/readme/1_Homepage_Products.gif)

-2. Customer can click on each item to view more details on the ℹ️ **Product page**.
+2. Customers can click on each item to view more details on the ℹ️ **Product page**.

    > Ways to navigate to the Product Listing page.
 Customers can click on the Image, Product Name or View Details button on the Product cards.
    > ![Ways to navigate to individual Product Listings](./public/readme/1_Homepage_ProductCard.jpg)